Offering a Jewish education to connect children with their Jewish roots and cultural heritage.

 An absence of guilt about not being orthodox enough-that the criterion for being a good Jew (or good parent or good citizen) does not depend on ones beliefs and level of observance and

-That Hebrew and Jewish (meaning Yiddish language instruction) should co-exist as part of the curriculum
+That Hebrew and Jewish (meaning Yiddish culture instruction) should co-exist as part of the curriculum

 Questions and answers ensued on minimum enrolment, curriculum and the differences between the Schule and other Cheder schools (different approach, teachers can express their views, modern Hebrew literature and the teaching of Yiddish).
 A vote was taken and the school was born.
 Registration was $100 per family and by 1959 the school had grown to 110 families.
 By the 1960s, OMJS had 120 students consistently every year.
 The program consisted of Hebrew, Traditions, History and Yiddish.
 By the mid-70s the school had exploded to 154 students, a challenge for any volunteer Board, part time teachers and a very busy principal.
 Students attended on Wednesdays and Sundays renting space in various public schools throughout Ottawa and in the later years in the downtown Jewish Community Centre for Sunday mornings.
 Ottawa Modern Jewish School has reinvented itself many times over the years meeting the needs of a unique parent group, sometimes offering more traditions and in some years offering more Yiddish.
 It has stayed true to its roots; to be a safe place for all families to bring their children without judgement, to share in the magic that is Jewish life however it is celebrated.